GurnoorArora/Currency-converter/README.md

 # Currency-converter
-A project to Convert Currencies.
+A Project to Convert Currencies.